koenderks/aRtsy/README.md

 ## Artwork of the day

-Every 24 hours this repository randomly generates and tweets an artwork using `set.seed(Sys.date())`.
+Every 24 hours this repository generates (using `set.seed(Sys.Date())`) and tweets an artwork from the `aRtsy` library.
 The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
 This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/daily.png' width='400' height='400'>